repsej/TheWayOfTheDodo/README.md

 Brief notes on how the procedurally generated music is done.

+- All the music code is in "src/js/music.js"
 - All music is stored in simple arrays with the note numbers: 0 is C, 1 is C#, etc.
 - A value of "undefined" is a pause.
 Here written as a lowercase p.
-- All songs are 8 bars long.
 - All notes are 1/8 and can only be played on beat or off-beat.
 No triples or other fancy stuff.
+- All songs are 8 bars long.

 ### The melody